 On this website, the Research Institute of Organic Agriculture FiBL presents key data on organic agriculture worldwide.*

-The data collection is supported by the Swiss State Secretariat for Economic Affairs (SEC), the International Tade Centre (ITC); NürnbergMesse (the organisers of the annual BIOFACH organic trade fair), and IFOAM - Organics International.
+The data collection is supported by the Swiss State Secretariat for Economic Affairs (SECO), the International Tade Centre (ITC), the Coop Sustainability Fund, NürnbergMesse (the organisers of the annual BIOFACH organic trade fair), and IFOAM - Organics International.

 *The data shown here might differ from those in the various editions of the staistics yearbook The World of Organic Agriculture as data revisions are included